innocent-charles/innocent-charles_Me/README.md

 <h2 align="center">Hello, My name is Innocent Charles. 🤓 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h2>
 <p align="center">
   I am 21 years old .
-A Software Developer , MLOps Engineer .
 Having strong organizational , communication and management skills and also  a solid background in Software development , Artificial Intelligence and Mathematics.
 I'm passionate about technology to solve problems and implement excellence solutions.
 Keen to expand skills and knowledge and prepared to work in a variety of roles as required 💥

 - Click [Here to check awesome projects](https://projects.innocentcharles.com/) with my fingerprints.